unsplash/comment-on-pr/README.md

-# Comment on PR via GitHub Action with delete
+# Comment on PR via GitHub Action

 A GitHub action to comment on the relevant open PR when a commit is pushed.
 If no msg is given, it can be used to delete previously posted messages.